 She called later to see how they turned out.
 And she reminded me each time I made cookies thereafter.
-She gave it as much care and attention as she did the time she told me to move on from the fourteen year-old boy who, years later, grew up into a man I once almost married.
-She was no longer mentally present when that last part didn’t happen, of course.
+She gave it as much care and attention as she did the more serious subject material.
+And, of course, she was no longer present when things did and didn’t continue to happen.

 I have wanted to call her so many times in the last however long.
 The phone doesn’t make sense to her anymore.
 I suppose in some way [like this way] I could still talk to her.
 I am seeing her this month, you know.

 Last year, she held my hands and we walked to the cafeteria together.
 She told me my hair was beautiful.
 She doesn’t worry so much anymore, because she doesn’t necessarily understand what there is to worry about.
 And she eats her dessert first.

 This week, I followed suit: without pants at the kitchen counter yanking at my hair mouth full of cookies while dinner cooked finally texting people back and wondering how on earth I could make time to worry because everything will turn out okay always please and thank you because last year’s mountains are this year’s molehills even though some mountains are still mountains and I made it this far and once upon a time there was someone in the world who loved me enough to transcend years of missing her presence to remind me to enjoy what I do have and maybe the point is we are lucky to ever have anything at any point in time regardless of how long or short we can have it and

 maybe it’s the marshmallows or the opiates in the poppy seeds or the bright yellow color and the sweet lemon tang

 but I am glad that something reminded me.